Jenna Ushkowitz: Activism and personal life

 Besides her work with Kindred Foundation, Ushkowitz has advocated for several causes.
 In 2012, she posed with Glee co-star Kevin McHale for the NOH8 Campaign, supporting the repeal of Proposition 8 in California, which had previously banned same-sex marriages in the state.
 Ushkowitz has worked with NYCLASS and Oceana.
 A long time supporter of ocean conservation, Ushkowitz took a trip during summer of 2015 with Oceana to the Channel Islands, in order to raise awareness on the overfishing of forage fish and its effects on their survival.
 That same year, she hosted the 2015 Nautica Oceana Beach House event.
 She has made efforts to raise awareness about the declining population of sea lions in California, also caused by the overfishing of forage fish.

 In August 2020, Ushkowitz announced her engagement to David Stanley.
 In May 2021, Ushkowitz celebrated her bachelorette party along with friend and Glee co-star Kevin McHale, who served as her "man of honor" during the ceremony.
 She and Stanley wed on July 24, 2021.
 On January 26, 2022, Ushkowitz announced on Instagram that she and Stanley are expecting their first child.
 In June 2022, she gave birth to their daughter, Emma.
+On June 28, 2024, Ushkowitz announced that she and her husband were expecting their second child.
+In November 2024, she gave birth to their son, Graham.